-PARAMETER TEST CONDITIONS MIN TYP MAX UNIT Port P0: External trigger signal for the interrupt flag (see Notes 13 and 14) 1.5 cycle
+PARAMETER TEST CONDITIONS MIN TYP MAX UNIT 1/int) Port P0: External trigger signal for the interrupt flag (see Notes 12 and 13) 1.5 cycle

-NOTES: 13.
+NOTES: 12.
 The external signal sets the interrupt flag every time t(int) is met.
 It may be set even with trigger signals shorter than t(int).
 The conditions to set the flag must be met independently of this timing constraint.
 Input frequency (t(int)) is defined in MCLK cycles.

-14. The external signal needs additionally a timing resulting from the maximum input frequency constraint.
+13. The external signal needs additionally a timing resulting from the maximum input frequency constraint.